anchidta/Mircopro_project/README.md

-# Mircopro_project
+# Chatbot_project
 ## In Main.C code
 Serial communication with bluepill board(STM32F103C8T6 board by Dr.K) use to communication with putty

 The Code hard to understand?
 Great!!!

 Please read about USART first from http://web.engr.oregonstate.edu/~traylor/ece473/lectures/uart.pdf or read from lecture Dr.K.

 ++Code expain++

 Function Part: